My Worst Job

 Me and my buddy, Rob Ray, would do this for about six hours in the summer heat, with a break for lunch.
 Our boss was named Bill.
 His wife prepared lunch, which was often soup and sandwich.
 We would work typically 2-3 days a week.
 For this, I think were paid the princely sum of $2 per hour.

 Bill would often line up the furniture to be stripped, then leave to go on errands.
 One time, he lined up a bunch of chairs that looked perfectly finished (stained and varnished) to Rob and myself, but we were told to strip them.
-When Bill came back, he was furious and had to have the chair stained and varnished all over again.
+When Bill came back, he was furious and had to have the chairs stained and varnished all over again.
 Rob and I agreed to have the cost of refinishing taken out of our pay, so we worked for a portion of the summer without pay.

 Every once in a while, I would dunk my hand too far into the cold tank, and get a glove full of chemical and have to rinse off with water.
 By the end of my shift, my clothes were soaked with sweat.